 JMSL Tutorial: MusicJob

 A MusicJob has an Instrument.
 An Instrument's play() method interprets data.
-So a MusicJob could create double[] data on the fly and hand it to an Instrument for sonification or other, non-musical interpretation.
+So a MusicJob could create double[] data on the fly and hand it to an Instrument to play MIDI, make JSyn sounds, or some other, non-musical interpretation like drawing or running some hardware.

 Here we define a simple Instrument that prints out the data it receives.
-It interprets data[0] as duration.
+It interprets data[0] as duration, and scales it with a timeStretch value.
 The essential code in this Instrument is shown below.

 public double play(double playTime, double timeStretch, double[] data) {